 22. Terrell Farley

-The Informer loved #43.
+I am not going to lie, I absolutely loved #43.
 He was some kind of hybrid linebacker who was faster than everyone else on the field.
-Now, due to years of Natty Light abuse, The Informer’s memory has become a little hazy, but The Informer is still pretty sure that one season Farley finished with 20 touchdowns and 50 sacks.
+Now, due to old age and years of Natty Light abuse, my memory has become a little hazy, but I am pretty sure that one season Farley finished with 20 touchdowns and 50 sacks.
 That has to be some kind of record, right?

-Honestly, to this day The Informer has no idea how Farley did not become the second coming of Lawrence Taylor.
+Honestly, to this day, I have no idea how Farley did not become the second coming of Lawrence Taylor.

 21. Sellout Streak